-1. Take gram flour in a bowl.
-Add yogurt and approximately one cup of warm water and mix.
-Avoid lumps.
-Add salt and mix again.
+1. Add besan, yogurt and approximately one cup of warm water and mix well, avoiding lumps.
+Add salt.

 2. Leave it aside to ferment for three to four hours.
 When gram flour mixture has fermented, add turmeric powder and green chilli-ginger paste.
-Mix Heat the steamer.
-Grease a thali.
+Heat the steamer.
+Grease a container for steaming.

 4. Cover with the lid and steam for ten minutes.
 When a little cool, cut into squares and keep in a serving bowl/plate.

 5. Heat remaining oil in a small pan.
 Add mustard seeds.
 When the seeds begin to crackle, remove and pour over the dhoklas.